SPIX23/shaiya-solutions/readme.txt

 notes:

-added sql databases files that can be used with ep4 and ep5 servers that are vastly improved but require more bug testing
+added sql databases for ep4 and ep5 servers that are vastly improved but require more bug testing

 added a connection overflow solution for the most commonly used ps_login (312kb)